-1. Selection
+a.
+Selection

-a) Competitive Application Selection for the New Supply Competitive Process
+a)i.
+Competitive Application Selection for the New SupplyNew Affordability Competitive Process

-Applications with the highest DCA score and favorable market studies will be allocated resources provided that only one Application is submitted in the market area and provided all set asides have been met.
+DCA will allocate resources to Aapplications with the highest DCA score and favorable market studies, will be allocated resources provided that only one Application is submitted in the market area and provided all set asides have been met.
 If more than one Application receives a competitive score in the same market area and will serve the same tenancy, DCA will select the higher scoring Application.
 For purposes of this subsection, Family, Elderly, HFOP, and Other are each distinct tenancies.

-b) Sequence of Competitive Round Award Determinations
+i.ii.
+Sequence of Competitive Round Award Determinations